Tracy Nelson (actress): Personal life

-She married actor William R. Moses in 1987.
-They divorced in 1997 and share a daughter, actress Remington Elizabeth Moses, born in 1992.
-Nelson had a son, Elijah Nelson Clark, with Chris Clark in 2001.

 Nelson has survived three kinds of cancer.
-She was diagnosed with stage 2 Hodgkin's Lymphoma a month after her 1987 marriage to Moses, and one year after her father was killed in an aircraft crash on New Year's Eve 1985 in a field in DeKalb, Texas.
-Nelson went into remission after surgery, chemotherapy (ABVD) and radiation at Cedars-Sinai Hospital in Los Angeles, California.
+She was diagnosed with stage 2 Hodgkin's lymphoma a month after her 1987 marriage to Moses, and one year after her father was killed in an aircraft crash on New Year's Eve 1985 in a field in DeKalb, Texas.
+Nelson went into remission after surgery, chemotherapy (ABVD) and radiation at Cedars-Sinai Hospital in Los Angeles.

 Having suffered trauma from radiation, Nelson was diagnosed with thyroid cancer in 2005 and breast cancer in 2010.
 She fully recovered from a bilateral mastectomy and complete reconstruction.

 Nelson is active in cancer research advocacy and was the spokesperson for The Lymphoma Research Foundation of America.
 She received the "Lifesaver Award" from that organization and the "Jill Ireland Award" from the Amie Karen Cancer Fund for Children.